softcite/software-mentions/README.md

 The compiled XML training files will be written in the standard GROBID training path for the softwate recognition model under `grobid/software-mentions/resources/dataset/software/corpus/`.

-### Psot-processing for adding provenance information in the corpus XML TEI file
+### Post-processing for adding provenance information in the corpus XML TEI file

 Once the generated snippet-oriented corpus TEI file is generated, manually reviewed and reconciled, it is possible to re-inject back provenance information (when possible) with the following command: